 - You are fit to practise, and we will not set any conditions which you must meet before continuing with your studies. - You are fit to practise but you must meet certain conditions.
 We will set out these conditions in an action plan or learning agreement.
 If you do not meet the conditions set by the faculty panel, you will no longer be fit to practise and we may withdraw you from the programme of study.
 You may also receive a written warning or final written warning. - You are not fit to practise and we may withdraw you from the programme of study.
-Withdrawal from your programme does not mean that you are excluded from the University.
 A faculty panel is not authorised to exclude you from the University.